How a Hotel Reduces Kitchen Labour Without Touching Food Quality

 For a typical 30–100 room hotel, the structure looks like this:

-3. Room service included.
+- Room service included.
 No need for a late kitchen or a cook on standby.
-Any member of the team can fulfil a room service order in under 10 minutes.
+Any member of the team can fulfil a room service order in under 10 minutes — which is exactly how you avoid the real cost of a limited-menu room service.

 At Thistle Hotels, this hybrid model cut kitchen labour costs by 50%.
 Chef satisfaction also improved - they had early finishes, no split shifts or the pressure of working late-nights.